Pteridophytes (Greek word- Pteron– feather, phyton– plant)

-- Fossil state: Cooksonia (Silurian), and Rhynia (Devonian).
+- Fossil states: Cooksonia (Silurian), and Rhynia (Devonian).

 - Commonly called club moss or spike mosses.

-- They are primitive vascular plant, the body is well-differentiated with adventitious root, stem, rhizophores, and leaves.
+- They are primitive vascular plants, the body is well-differentiated with adventitious root, stem, rhizophores, and leaves.

 - The homosporous or heterosporous sporophyte is found.